Skip to main content

 1. Peace in Uncertainty

 Purpose-driven leaders have a different relationship with uncertainty.
 They plan carefully but hold plans loosely.
-They prepare diligently but do not panic when plans change.
-They work hard but do not derive their identity from outcomes.
-This peace is not passive resignation.
-It is active trust.
-It is what the Bible calls shalom, a deep sense that regardless of external circumstances, you are exactly where you need to be.
+They prepare diligently but don't panic when plans change.
+They work hard but don't derive their identity from outcomes.
+This peace isn't passive resignation.
+It's active trust.
+It's what the Bible calls shalom, a deep sense that regardless of external circumstances, you are exactly where you need to be.

 2. People Over Profits